8

 The Middle East has a perception problem when it comes to safety.
 Media coverage disproportionately focuses on conflict zones, creating an impression that the entire region is dangerous.
-The data tells a very different story.
-Several Middle Eastern countries rank among the safest in the world — safer than many European and North American cities.
+The baseline data tells a different story.
+Several Middle Eastern countries rank among the safest in the world for everyday crime — safer than many European and North American cities.

 The Gulf states in particular have invested billions in security infrastructure, and their strict legal systems result in extremely low crime rates.
 The UAE, Oman, and Qatar consistently appear in the top 25 of the Global Peace Index — the most widely cited measure of national safety.